brianhempel/mongo_session_store/README.md

 # MongoSessionStore [![Build Status](https://travis-ci.org/brianhempel/mongo_session_store.png?branch=master)](https://travis-ci.org/brianhempel/mongo_session_store) [![Gem Version](https://badge.fury.io/rb/mongo_session_store-rails4.svg)](http://badge.fury.io/rb/mongo_session_store-rails4)

+This gem is for Rails 3 and 4.
+For Rails 5 and later, see [mongoid/mongo_session_store](https://github.com/mongoid/mongo_session_store).

 ## Description

 MongoSessionStore is a collection of Rails-compatible session stores for MongoMapper and Mongoid, but also included is a generic Mongo store that works with any (or no!)
 Mongo ODM.